sjjefferis16/My_story_maker/README.md

 **Description :**

-I wrote this code to but my favorite song as story on facebook or whatsapp , to make this possible need to split it into small clips with length 24s to be acceptable
+I wrote this code to upload my favorite song as story on facebook or whatsapp , to make this possible i needed to split it into small clips with length 24s to be acceptable